navahas/merkle-tree-api/docs/AI_PROMPTS.md

 The AI tools used were ChatGPT-4o, Gemini, and Claude 4 via desktop chat interfaces.
-While they were helpful in answering isolated questions, their support was generally shallow when it came to deeper Rust internals—particularly around Tokio and async behavior, which acted like a black box.
+While they were helpful in answering isolated questions, their support was generally shallow when it came to deeper Rust internals.

 As expected, AI struggled to identify runtime-specific issues unless explicitly pointed toward them.
 In practice, manual debugging and direct consultation of documentation (e.g., reqwest, tokio, criterion) were essential and far more effective.

-Most prompts focused on research into Merkle trees and explored conceptual parallels like Git DAGs, how Ethereum structures them, and ideas for scalable implementations (e.g., rollups using max-sized Merkle trees).
-These were more exploratory and architectural in nature.
+Most conversations took place in ephemeral chats and focused on research into Merkle trees, exploring conceptual parallels like Git DAGs, Ethereum’s structure, and ideas for scalable implementations (e.g., rollups using max-sized Merkle trees).
+These were largely exploratory and architectural in nature.

 ---
-## Code-related prompts and outcomes:
+### Code-related prompts and outcomes:
 1. "As a Rust expert..."
 used to set context and generate an initial code structure.